scuzzydude/asimov/asimov.md

 #### Distribution algorithm

 Stakes are assigned indexes beginning with one, in the order they are staked.
-Each stake will be assigned a multiplier ({$Number\ of\ stakes\ \}) - index\}.$ This multiplier is the distribution factor of the stake.
+At distribution, each stake will be assigned a multiplier.

+$Multiplier = (Number\ of\ stakes\ ) - stake\ index$

+This multiplier is the distribution factor of the stake.

-If The Mule is selected, 49% of the asimov in the private staking pool, a total of 2.450 Billion will be staked to The Mule.
-The remainder of the 2.550 Billion, minus actual staked asimov, shall be divided proportionally after applying the distributional factor to individual stakes.
+If The Mule is ratified, 49% of the asimov in the private staking pool (a total of 2.450 billion asimov) will be staked to The Mule.
+The remainder (2.550 Billion) shall be divided proportionally after applying the distributional factor to individual stakes.
 This means the earliest stakes will have a proportionally larger distribution than those that come later.

+If the board elects distribution without selecting The Mule, then the entire 5 billion private stake tranche will be divided among the stakes proportionally after applying the distribution factor to individual stakes.

 Most of the electoral power for The Foundation lies outside of asimov and is controlled by the responsibility domain.
 This prevents The Mule from having a larger influence in the bootstrap phase of The Foundation.
 The electorates are described in the [Governance](#governance) section.